Gibson Les Paul: all about Les Paul Standard and Epiphone Les Paul guitars

 Epiphone Les Paul Guitarists

 There are several names that can be mentioned and each one of them has left an indelible mark in the history of music.
-Among Epiphone's great ambassadors can be mentioned:
+Among Epiphone's great ambassadors we find:

 - Bob Marley: The unforgettable Bob Marley, king of reggae.
 He used an Epiphone Les Paul in almost all of his performances and record productions, and a signature model was made in his honor.